jsactions/jsactions-app-starter/README.md

-# Vyanjs App Starter
+# JSactions App Starter

 ## Boilerplate and Helloworld Example

 ## Demonstrate

 * HelloWorld Example
-* How to create use Vyanjs Application, ViewManager, ViewNavigator in application.
+* How to create use JSactions Application, ViewManager, ViewNavigator in application.
 * How to Create Custom View (page)
 * How to Create Custom Component
 * How to Generate Navigation Event